| HomeAdditional information | Medal Cards |

 5th Battalion NCOs

-An undated photograph, put probably pre- or very early- war showing five NCOs from the 5th Battalion Gordon Highlanders.
+An undated photograph, put probably pre war showing five NCOs from the 5th Battalion Gordon Highlanders.

 Wilson was born in 1874.
 He was employed in the Prison Service and in 1905 he was transferred to the convict prison at Peterhead.
 The photograph was therfore taken between that date and 1914.
 He would have been 40 years old at the time war was declared.

-Men with the names shown on the photograph appear in “C” Company of the Battalion Roll.
+Withe the exception of Chisholm, the men shown on the photograph appear in “C” Company of the Battalion Roll.
 All are shown as living at the Prison Quarters.
 The following is a tentative identification:

 The regulations relating to the maximum age for Territorials outlined in the 1909 Territorial Force Manual, Para.
 41(b) :